El Reino Infantil: Michi-Guau

 The sixth series, Michi-Guau, was released in December 2014.
-Michi-Guau was about a town that was inhabited by anthropomorphic and civilized cats, dogs, and mice.
-In Michi-Guau Biro Eszter would see characters like the couple Ronro and Carlota Michimiau, Mr. MichiGato, Tom the cat, Bingo the dog and many others.
+Michi-Guau was about a town inhabited by anthropomorphic and civilized cats, dogs, and mice.
+In Michi-Guau, Biro Eszter would see characters like the couple Ronro and Carlota Michimiau, Mr. MichiGato, Tom the cat, Bingo the dog and many others.
+New characters iNorthern Toto the northern fox, Lila the rabbit, Pico the parrot, and Pi the hamster.

 La Familia Blu

 The seventh series, La Familia Blu, was released in January 2015.
 La Familia Blu was a series about a gray haired family that consisted of a mother, a father, a brother, a sister, a baby, and a dog, that liked to play and dance with each other.

 Bichikids

 Bichikids was a series of songs made by El Reino Infantil released at the end of 2015 and as of right now it was the last original series by El Reino Infantil.
-Bichikids featured the lives of various bug characters such as Be-Be the Bee, Ti-Ti the Butterfly, To-To the Ant etc. where they liked to spin, dance and have fun.
+Bichikids featured the lives of various bug characters such as Be-Be the Bee, Ti-Ti the Butterfly, and To-To the Ant etc. They liked to spin, dance and have fun.